-About Volkswagen Golf Alarm
+Used Volkswagen Golf Alarm

-The Volkswagen Golf alarm works by producing a very loud, often piercing, noise which is designed to stop the thief, which is triggered by certain factors.
+A car alarm works by producing a very loud, often piercing, noise which is designed to stop the would be thief, which is triggered by certain factors.
 Sometimes the sound produced will be a siren or maybe the car horn will sound constantly or in some cases a pre-recorded voice gives out an alert message.
-In some cases, the lights will flash on your car as an extra alert.
+In some alarm systems the lights will flash on your car as an extra alert.
 Advanced car alarms will be programmed to send a message via text or pager to alert the car owner that the alarm has been activated.
 Certain alarms will shut down the electrics on the car when the alarm is sounded, therefore immobilizing the vehicle, so that it can't be accessed or started.
 What actually sets the alarm off will depend on the make and model of the alarm.
 Aftermarket alarms are usually universal, meaning they are made to work with all makes and models of car, but can be adjusted or configured to individual requirements which means the driver can choose to activate certain alarm triggers and disarm other triggers if they wish.